Department of Computer Science

 Athens, GA 30602-7404

-I am an Assistant Professor in the Computer Science department at the University of Georgia, an Adjunct Assistant Professor in the Georgia Tech School of Computer Science, and a faculty member of the UGA Institute for Artificial Intelligence.
+I am an Associate Professor in the Computer Science department at the University of Georgia, an Adjunct Assistant Professor in the Georgia Tech School of Computer Science, and a faculty member of the UGA Institute for Artificial Intelligence.
 Before joining UGA I was Post-Doctoral Fellow at the College of Computing of the Georgia Institute of Technology, working under the supervision of Prof. Wenke Lee.
 I also worked as Principal Scientist at Damballa, Inc., and prior to joining Damballa I was Research Scholar at the Georgia Tech Information Security Center and PhD candidate at the University of Cagliari, Italy with the Pattern Recognition and Applications Group.

 For Prospective Students: I'm always looking for motivated students with a strong background in computer networks and systems and/or machine learning/data mining.
 If you are a UGA student interested in doing quality research in computer and network security, please contact me.
 If you are not a UGA student, I encourage you to apply.